pedroSoaresll/salestrekker-australian-challenge/docs/JOURNEY.md

 This is the core configuration because the tailwind was applied by PostCSS via Webpack loader.
 After this, the styles were applied in the `global.css` that is called in the `App.js`.

+### Tailwind VS Code extension

+The TailwindCSS recommends that you install in your VS Code the [IntelliSense](https://tailwindcss.com/docs/editor-setup#intelli-sense-for-vs-code)

 ---